-After years of whizzing through Spanish classes in school, acing quizzes and learning vocabulary like a pro, you feel confident in your skills.
-Except when that person who stopped to ask you a couple of questions (in Spanish) on the street, you freeze.
-All of those vocab words seem useless now because you’re forgetting how to string together a sentence or conjugate the correct tense of the verb (preterite or imperfect?
-Do I need to use subjunctive…ahhh).
-When you get home, you open your laptop and quickly google “Where is the best place to learn Spanish?”
+After years of whizzing through Spanish classes in school, acing quizzes and feeling confident in your skills, have you ever had the experience where you freeze while trying to actually converse in Spanish?
+All of those vocab words seem useless because you’ve forgotten how to string together a sentence or conjugate the correct tense of the verb.
+When you get home, you might open your laptop and google “where is the best place to learn Spanish?”

 Sometimes people spending time in a foreign country will avoid situations that force them out of their comfort zone due to the language barrier.
 Immersion is about being engaged, it’s doing all the things you would normally do, grocery shopping, taking public transportation, going out to eat in a restaurant, etc., only in another language.
-It’s through these experiences that you will develop better understanding of how to respond to your environment.
-It will also deepen your comprehension of why people use the words they use, or why they chose to say things the way they do.
+It’s through these experiences that you’ll develop a better understanding of how to respond to and engage with your environment.
+It will deepen your comprehension of why people use the words they use, or why they chose to say things the way they do.

 Where There Be Dragons carefully curates language immersion and summer programs that combine personalized Spanish instruction with extended homestay and community engagement.
-This is not a trip to learn Spanish in Peru, Guatemala or Bolivia, but a journey through which you will learn how to learn Spanish through the profound and meaningful relationship you will establish with Peruvians, Guatemalans, and Bolivians, and the breathtaking landscapes they inhabit.
+This is not a trip to learn Spanish in Peru, Guatemala or Bolivia, but a journey through which you will learn through profound and meaningful relationships with Peruvians, Guatemalans, and Bolivians, and the breathtaking landscapes they inhabit.
 Contact us to learn more.